pre-commit

 • pre-commit install --install-hooks --overwrite: Idempotently replaces existing git hook scripts with pre-commit, and also installs hook environments.

-new in 2.18.0: pre-commit install will now install hooks from default_install_hook_types if --hook-type is not specified on the command line.
+pre-commit install will install hooks from default_install_hook_types if --hook-type is not specified on the command line.

 pre-commit install-hooks [options]